Mo-AH/final_assignment/README.md

 ## Possible improvements

-The program could be improved in several ways:
+The program could be improved in the following ways:
 * It would have been better to do a separate node even for the first mode (automatic), in order to mantain a modular program
 * When the robot has a complete knowledge of the map, it should be able to know if a certain coordinate is reacheable before trying